mjagelka/route-optimizer/README.md

 JSON file should contain the dictionary with cities and their GPS coordinates.
 As an example you can use `cities.json` file.
 Be careful about the number of cities (N) as the number of possible routes is equivalent to N!.
+Debugging mode for high values of N also creates too many logs.

 ## Dependencies
 Project uses only standard Python libraries so there is no need to install